MrMoriarty04/Word-Master/README.md

 _If the player correctly guesses the secret word, they win, and the game ends and if the player fails to guess it within six tries, they lose._

+you can try the game through the following link: https://mrmoriarty04.github.io/Word-Master/

 _It was an amazing learning journey_ ! 🤍🚀🚀